E.J. Lace

 I’m okay.

-My eyes flash to his.
+My eyes meet his.

 I have never done that!